matter-labs/tutorials/README.md

 ## Compile and Deploy the Contracts

-The script below deploys the ERC20 (mockUSDC), greeting and the paymaster contracts.
-It also creates an empty wallet and mints some `mockUSDC` tokens for the paymaster to use at a later step.
+The script below deploys the ERC20 (mockUSDC), greeting and the paymaster contract.
+It also creates an empty wallet and mints 5k `mockUSDC` tokens for the paymaster to use at a later step.
 It also sends 0.05 eth to the paymaster contract so it can pay for the transactions.

 The script also calls the `setDapiProxy` to set the proxy addresses for the required dAPIs on-chain.
 It also sets the `greeting`.